General Information about The Belanger School of Nursing

 HEGIS CODE: 5208 The University of the State of New York Education Department, Office of the Professions, 89 Washington Avenue, 2nd Floor, Albany, New York 12234 - 518,474.5851

-Member of: National League for Nursing, Council of Associate Degree Programs, New York State Associate Degree Council, National Organization of Associate Degree Nursing and the New York State Council of Hospital Schools of Professional Nursing Approved by the New York State Division of Veterans' Affairs for the training of veterans and other eligible persons
+Member of: National League for Nursing, New York State Associate Degree Council, Organization for Associate Degree Nursing and the New York State Council of Hospital Schools of Professional Nursing Approved by the New York State Division of Veterans' Affairs for the training of veterans and other eligible persons

 Non-Discriminatory Policy: The Belanger School of Nursing fully subscribes to all federal and state civil rights laws banning discrimination in higher education.
 No otherwise qualified candidate shall be discriminated against on the basis of age, sex, marital status, religious beliefs, disability, race, color, national or ethnic origin, or political affiliation.